FEMR/femr/README.md

 ### Installation and Deployment

+For more information on contributing, please see the CONTRIBUTING.md file.
+For details regarding installation and deployment, continue reading.

 Add play framework to your PATH environment variable if you haven't done so already.
 For more information, visit the official [PlayConsole](http://www.playframework.com/documentation/2.1.x/PlayConsole) page.

+#### 1. Edit application.conf accordingly.
-#### Enter the console
+#### 2. Enter the console.
-    play

-Always clean and compile the project before a commit. *It wouldn't hurt to do this often, especially when adding/removing classes or views.*

-    clean
-    compile
+    play clean compile dist

-#### Development

-    run

-#### Test

-    test
+#### 3. This will generate a script used for executing FEMR.

 ### Warnings